m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 2. Setting up an IMAP server (Dovecot), configuring TLS Encryption and configuring a Desktop client.
 3. Setup SPF/DKIM records with postfix for improved/best delivery.

-__Note: For this example i'ved used the following and would recommend a similar setup -->__
+__Note: For this example I've used the following and would recommend a similar setup -->__

   * Ubuntu 20.04LTS as my distro.
   * Gmail as the testing mail service.